 What does this therapy cost?

 Exercise involves personal time.
-Fortunately, exercise is something most everyone can afford, but if you choose to join an exercise facility (dance class, etc.), fees vary.
+Fortunately, exercise is something most people can afford, but if you choose to join an exercise facility (dance class, etc.), fees vary.
 Some insurance plans do include a fitness benefit.
-You should check with your insurance company.
+You should check with your

 Special points to remember